nfqsolutions/pylm/docs/source/pipeline.rst

     .. figure:: _images/pipeline-stream.png
         :align: center

+	The flow of messages from the server to the pipeline can be controlled in many different ways.
+In this example, the odd messages are sent to one component, while the even are sent to a different one.

 .. only:: latex

     .. figure:: _images/pipeline-stream.pdf
         :align: center
         :scale: 60

+	The flow of messages from the server to the pipeline can be controlled in many different ways.
+In this example, the odd messages are sent to one component, while the even are sent to a different one.

 You can see the full example here (:ref:`pipeline-stream`).